creamlike1024/EasyLPAC/README.md

 If you are using macOS Sonoma, you may encounter this error: `SCardTransmit() failed: 80100016`

-This is because there is a bug in Apple's USB CCID Card Reader Driver, you can solve it by reading the following article:
+This is because there is a bug in Apple's USB CCID Card Reader Driver, you can try installing the macOS driver provided by your card reader manufacturer, Or you can solve it by reading the following article:

 - [Apple's own CCID driver in Sonoma](https://blog.apdu.fr/posts/2023/11/apple-own-ccid-driver-in-sonoma/)
 - [macOS Sonoma bug: SCardControl() returns SCARD_E_NOT_TRANSACTED](https://blog.apdu.fr/posts/2023/09/macos-sonoma-bug-scardcontrol-returns-scard_e_not_transacted/)